-Welkom to the most unique cycling event in the U.S. — the Canyon Belgian Waffle Ride (BWR) — now in its seventh year of irreverence.
+Welkom to the most unique cycling event in the U.S. — the Canyon Belgian Waffle Ride (BWR) — now going into its eighth year of irreverence.
 The 2018 edition is now in the books, with Brian McCulloch outsprinting Ted King and Larissa Connors dominating the women’s field again.
-This year had more official entries than any other year and the course was lauded as the best yet, with 46 miles of dirt/pave sectors over 133 miles.
+This past year had more official entries than any other year and the course was lauded as the best yet, with 46 miles of dirt/pave sectors over 133 miles.
 The Wafer course had a record attendance of 512 starters on the 74-mile rocky route.

 We are producing a TV show of the event and you can learn much more about the event on Instagram @belgianwaffleride and https://www.facebook.com/Belgianwaffleride/

-The only Euro-style Spring Classic on American soil will once again be hosted by the Lost Abbey Brewery in April, 2019.
-It will proffer the same type of insanity, challenge and the unparalleled experience that has made the event infamous — with another new course to surprise and delight all.
+The only Euro-style Spring Classic on American soil will once again be hosted by the Lost Abbey Brewery on May 5th, 2019.
+It will proffer the same type of insanity, challenge and the unparalleled experience that has made the event infamous — perhaps with another new course to surprise and delight all.

 The Canyon BWR attracts world-class cyclists from around the world.
 It has a cult following of fervent racers from cyclocross, road and mountain biking.
 As a result, it has become known as much for its difficulty, with all the glorious trappings of the Belgian Spring Classics — as it has for the celebratory atmosphere that pervades the event’s every funky facet.